bacalhau-project/bacalhau/webui/README.md

 npm install
 ```

-Next, run the development server:
+Next, run the development server.
+The page will reload if you make edits:

 ```bash
 npm start
 ```

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 Before commiting new code, you will need to lint it by running: